khakhalin/notes/keywords/mypy.md

 ## TypeVar

-`T = TypeVar('T')` also defines a new type for type-checking purposes (not at runtime), but in this case in an obviously helpful way: as an alias to be referenced by typing expressons further in the code.
+`T = TypeVar('T')` also defines a type for type-checking purposes (not at runtime), but in a different sense: not is case in an obviously helpful way: as an alias to be referenced by typing expressons further in the code.
 After defiing a type like that, one can do `-> T` for functions, or `x: list[T]` for lists.

 One possible use for that is just aliasing.
 Say, instead of writing `Union(int, float)` every time you can do `T = TypeVar('T', int, float)`, and then just write this one letter `T`.
 > 🔥 This does not seem to be quite true, as for example one can't just write a function that receives no inputs, but outputs a value of T type; mypy complaints that a function returning T should get at least one argument of T type.
 Which seems to be some real actual design choice for this use case that I don't understand.
 For some reason you can write `def f() -> dict[T]`, but you can't write `def f() -> T` as mypy claims it's illegal.
 Functions that both receive and produce T are legal tho; and so are functions that receive T and produce something else (or nothing).